Why You Should Quit Drinking for One Month

 Kevin Moore, a liver health expert who supervised the experiment, called the results staggering, saying, "What you have is a pretty average group of people who would not consider themselves heavy drinkers, yet stopping drinking for a month altered liver fat, cholesterol, and blood sugar, and helped them lose weight.
 If someone had a health product that did all that in one month, they would be raking it in."

-This news also supports the latest research from the Centers for Disease Control and Prevention (CDC).
+This news also supports recent research from the Centers for Disease Control and Prevention (CDC).
 According to their 2015 report on drinking in the U.S, six Americans die every day from alcohol abuse and it's a leading killer of people in the prime of their lives.
 Not to mention the fact that alcohol affects women's bodies differently from men's, according to the National Institute on Alcohol Abuse and Alcoholism.
 Women become intoxicated faster and process alcohol differently.
 Plus, heavy drinking (that means eight or more drinks per week, according to the CDC) can potentially increase the risk for certain diseases, notably breast cancer and brain disease.
+And the kicker: Alcohol use disorder and alcohol-related liver disease are increasing in young women.
 If that's not enough to make you rethink grabbing drinks after work tonight, we don't know what is.

 Looking for some help on how to pull off a Dry January?
-Check out these tips from one nightlife writer on how to stick to your resolution and make the most of your sober time.
+Check out these tips from one nightlife writer and other tips from experts on how to stop drinking alcohol so you can stick to your Dry January resolution.
+(Also try whipping up these 10 Tasty Mocktails for Dry January.)